tikosaghinadze/tikosaghinadze/README.md

 📫 How to reach me: teasaghinadze20@gmail.com

-⚡ Fun fact: Got it, let's refine it: Tried 'choosing' AI for my readme funny fact.
+⚡ Fun fact:
+Tried 'choosing' AI for my readme funny fact.
 Ended up realizing the real joke was my futile attempt.
 Instead, let's embrace a favorite quote: 'Birds born in a cage think flying is an illness.'
 Let's break free from any constraints, whether it's indecision or imaginary illnesses, and soar to new heights!

 <br />